ProvableHQ/sdk/sdk/README.md

 ```

 Note that the above function has a `finalize` identifier.
 This identifier is used to identify a portion of a function's
 code that should be executed by nodes on the Aleo network.
-Program mappings are updated exclusively by code run by nodes
+Program mappings are updated exclusively by code that is run by nodes
-on the Aleo Network written in `finalize` blocks.
+on the Aleo Network written in the `finalize` blocks.

 ### 4.4 Reading Mappings
-Any state within a program mapping is public and can be read by any participant in the Aleo network.
+Any state within a program's mapping is public and can be read by any participant in the Aleo network.
 The `NetworkClient`
-class provides the `getMapping` method to read the public mappings within an program and the `getMappingValue` method to
+class provides the `getMapping` method to read the public mappings within a program and the `getMappingValue` method to
 read the value of a specific key within a mapping.

 ```typescript